Mergers and Acquisitions – Government Contracts

 SBA AFFILIATION VIOLATIONS?

 Small business government contractors involved with mergers and acquisitions or some other contract transfer may sometimes engage in novation of contract transactions.
-However, although it rarely happens, companies that somehow believe that as the purchaser of a company with a recently awarded contract the contract transfer is valid can be surprise of there is a small business size protest.
+However, although it rarely happens, companies that somehow believe that as the purchaser of a company with a recently awarded contract the contract transfer is valid can be surprised if there is a small business size protest.

 Specifically, if there is a signed novation agreement between the buyer and the seller but no approval from the contracting officer, then the novation is not valid.
 The legal effect could be that the seller is now affiliated with the buying company.
 This can be a disastrous result and violation of SBA affiliation rules.